ilmax/site/content/posts/k3s-raspberry-tls/index.md

 ### DNS Registrar

-I'm using Cloudflare as my registrar because I love their services, all the functionality I need from Cloudflare is supported by their API and there are a lot of integrations and it works natively with cert-manager.
+I'm using Cloudflare as my registrar because I love their services, all the functionality I need from Cloudflare is supported by their API hence can be automated, there are a lot of integrations and it works natively with cert-manager.

-The list of supported providers for the DNS-01 challenge can be found [here](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers).
+Cloudflare is not the only provider supported by cert-manager and the list of all the supported providers for the DNS-01 challenge can be found [here](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers).

 ## Install and configure cert-manager